spring-ai-community/mcp-security/README.md

 }
 ```

-Then you should be able to call your MCP server with `X-API-key: api01.mycustomapikey`.
+Then you should be able to call your MCP server with a header `X-API-key: api01.mycustomapikey`.

 ### Known limitations